Psefas CMS

 The Challenge: Fragmented Infrastructure

-A content team of managers and writers were struggling to maintain over
+A content team of managers and writers was struggling to maintain over

 30 legacy affiliate websites across three different, “hot-fixed” versions of Drupal.